Categories

 6. Serve them hot, with finely chopped onions, salt, and hot pepper, a hilarious cheese and pounded pepper salad, with scones or some buns.
 Or even without bread, on a "stick".

-If you've heard of Ćevapčići (Ćevapi) in other Balkan countries or Turkey, you're not wrong - it's the same grilled meat, but there is still a Bosnian version served either in a flatbread or on a large platter that usually shares the entire dining table.
+If you've heard of Ćevapčići (Ćevapi) in other Balkan countries or Turkey, you're not wrong - it's the same grilled meat.
+However, a Bosnian version is still served, either in a flatbread or on a large platter we share at the table.

-For your Ćevapčići (Ćevapi), you get grilled vegetables, onions, a creamy yogurt called kaymak, and dip-ajvar made from apple cider vinegar, garlic, olive oil, roasted peppers, and eggplant.
+For your Ćevapčići (Ćevapi), you get grilled vegetables, onions, a creamy yogurt called kaymak, and a dip called ajvar made from apple cider vinegar, garlic, olive oil, roasted peppers, and eggplant.

 Homemade Rakija